geos1l/Clive/README.md

+# Clive

-A MuJoCo clock robot that reads your presence, gaze, and emotions through a webcam and responds with expressive movement.
-Perception to behaviour end-to-end.
-Inspired by Human Computer Lab's LeLamp.
+A simulated clock robot that perceives human presence and emotion through a webcam and responds with expressive body language.
+Real-time visual perception pipeline using MediaPipe and DeepFace, mapped to behavioral states in MuJoCo.

+Built as a proof of concept for visual perception for [Human Computer Lab](https://github.com/humancomputerlab)'s LeLamp.